-There’s a lot of debate about the rate of spin, because different weights and lengths of bullets demand different spin rates.
-For .223 caliber and 5.56 mm, the most common rates are 1:7 or 1:9 -- that is, one complete revolution in seven or nine inches of travel.
+There’s a lot of debate about the rate of spin because different weights and lengths of bullets demand different spin rates.
+For .223 caliber and 5.56 mm, the most common rates are 1:7 or 1:9 — that is, one complete revolution in seven or nine inches of travel.

-The inital production M16s were designed to shoot the 55 grain M193 round, and came with a twist rate of 1:14.
-This was quickly tightened to a 1:12 rate, which stabilizes a 55 grain bullet well, but really is inadequate for heavier rounds.
-A 1:9 twist shoots 55 grain rounds well, too, and allows ammo up to about 70 or 77 grains, depending who you ask.
+The initial production M16s were designed to shoot the 55-grain M193 round, and came with a twist rate of 1:14.
+This was quickly tightened to a 1:12 rate, which stabilizes a 55-grain bullet well, but really is inadequate for heavier rounds.
+A 1:9 twist shoots 55-grain rounds well, too, and allows ammo up to about 70 or 77 grains, depending on who you ask.

 You might have noticed that the 1:9 twist was good up to about 77 grains, which is the heaviest most people will shoot.
 The military’s choice of 1:7 was dictated by the need to (sometimes) shoot the heavy M856 tracer round, which most civilians don’t really need.

 One answer is that some statistics indicate the 1:9 rifling stabilizes lighter bullets better than the faster rates, producing better accuracy.
 In addition, the physics involved point out that the energy it takes to spin the bullet is a little energy taken from the muzzle velocity, as the lands that contact the bullet have a measurable drag.

 Some people like a 1:8 twist rate as a compromise, which should be better for light bullets but good stabilizing projectiles up to 77 grains in weight.

-At this speed the forces acting on the bullet are almost sufficient to tear it apart in flight -- but not quite.
-That metal jacket, already obdurated by the rifling, is just barely holding it all together.
+At this speed, the forces acting on the bullet are almost sufficient to tear it apart in flight — but not quite.
+That metal jacket, already obturated by the rifling, is just barely holding it all together.
 When the bullet hits tissue with impact speeds above about 2400 fps (remember, aerodynamic drag slows it as it flies) first it penetrates, then tends to yaw (tumble toward a butt-first orientation) because its center of mass is toward the back.
 As it does, the back half of the bullet typically fragments.